pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/Scripts 📃/Holder 🧠.md

 1. **How to read a $holder?**

     In a [Script 📃](<Script 📃.md>),
-    * placeholders are prefixed with a dollar sign;
+    * holders are prefixed with a dollar sign;
     * e.g., `$p` to reference holder named `p`.

     In Python 🐍 code,